microsoft/vscode-wiki/Extension-API-guidelines.md

 -
 Don’t send the data that a provider returned over the wire.
 Often it containa more information than we need and often there are cyclic dependencies.
 Use the provider data to create objects that your protocol speaks.

+Enums
+-
+When API-work started only numeric-enums were supported, today TypeScript supports string-or-types and string-enums.
+Because fewer concepts is better, we stick to numeric-enums.

 Strict Null
 -